Road surface marking: Road marking technique

 Thermoplastic road marking paint is a solid powder at room temperature.
-The thermoplastic paint is melted in a specialized machine called a thermoplastic heater-mixer, before being transferred into the paint tank of a marker.
+The thermoplastic paint is melted in a specialised machine called a thermoplastic heater-mixer, before being transferred into the paint tank of a marker.
 Larger marking machines may have internal heater-mixers.
 The molten coating is introduced into an insulated marking bucket.
 The marking bucket leads to a marking shoe that applies the material.
 Moving the shoe forward pulls a thin layer of paint onto the road.
 The thickness of this layer is controlled by the gap between the marking shoe and the road.
-A specialized attachment can spread an even layer of glass beads onto the paint as it is deposited.
+A specialised attachment can spread an even layer of glass beads onto the paint as it is deposited.